riley0227/3dGame/README.md

 - Shop button navigation
 - Enemies spawning outside of the map
 - inventory is hard

-### Working on:
-- Will customize rooms/levels later on (if we have time)
-- Menu screen (starting room and/or screen)
-- Send to a starting room when you die (nothing happens on death at the moment)
-- Maybe more items/weapons/enemies??
-- Sound effects

 ### Demo
 [Watch the demo on YouTube for our halfway point](https://www.youtube.com/watch?v=B6HMQzisbeg)